 by Meredith Schickel

-Meredith Schickel is an Adult Services Librarian at the Byron Township Branch of Kent District Library.
-She usually hates finishing books because she gets very attached to the characters.
+Meredith is an Adult Librarian at the Byron Township branch of Kent District Library.
+She usually hates to finish a book because she gets emotionally attached to the characters.